Understanding Identity Fraud in Georgia

 Under Georgia law, O.C.G.A. § 16-9-121, a person commits the offense of identity fraud when he or she willfully and fraudulently:

-(4) Creates, uses, or possesses with intent to fraudulently use any counterfeit or fictitious identifying information concerning a fictitious person with intent to use such counterfeit or fictitious identification information for the purpose of committing or facilitating the commission of a crime or fraud on another person; or
+(4) Creates, uses, or possesses with intent to fraudulently use any counterfeit or fictitious identifying information concerning a fictitious person with the intent to use such counterfeit or fictitious identification information for the purpose of committing or facilitating the commission of a crime or fraud on another person; this provision targets not only the direct perpetrators but also those who engage in the creation or distribution of false identities, emphasizing the broad scope of identity fraud prevention under Georgia law.

-Further, a person commits the offense of identity fraud by receipt of fraudulent identification information when he or she willingly accepts for identification purposes identifying information which he or she knows to be fraudulent, stolen, counterfeit, or fictitious.
-In any prosecution under this subsection it shall not be necessary to show a conviction of the principal thief, counterfeiter, or fraudulent user.
+Further, a person commits the offense of identity fraud by receipt of fraudulent identification information when he or she willingly accepts for identification purposes identifying information that he or she knows to be fraudulent, stolen, counterfeit, or fictitious.
+In any prosecution under this subsection, it shall not be necessary to show a conviction of the principal thief, counterfeiter, or fraudulent user.

-Penalty for an Identify Fraud Conviction in Georgia
+Penalty for an Identity Fraud Conviction in Georgia

 In the state of Georgia, identity fraud is a felony.
 Under O.C.G.A. § 16-9-126, a violation of this statute is punishable by imprisonment for not less than one nor more than ten years or a fine not to exceed $100,000.00, or both.
 Any person who commits such a violation for the second or any subsequent offense shall be punished by imprisonment for not less than three nor more than 15 years, a fine not to exceed $250,000.00, or both.